uh-csds/programming/docs/index.md

 ### Assignments

+Mark every every compeleted exercise in the list available on Moodle.

 We expect you to return some of your assignments every week to Moodle by the following Monday 11.59 AM.
-The returned exercises are marked in each exercise sheets.
+The returned exercises are labelled in each week's exercise sheet.

 ### Evaluation